FundyPhytoPhys/LowLightPhotosynth/LowLightManuscript.md

 By evaluating the S-State cycling of polar and temperate taxa of diatoms and green algae under a range of measurement temperatures and effective light levels (\@ref(tab:fluor_meas)), we can determine if polar taxa maintain synchronized PSII function, as an index of their capacity for electron transport under low light, by suppressing wasteful recombinations.
 While light absorption and excitation energy transfer within PSII are not temperature-sensitive, the redox reactions associated with downstream electron transport are highly temperature-dependent [@hunerPhotosyntheticAdaptationMulticellularity2023].
 Furthermore, the probability of charge recombinations decrease below room temperature temperature[@ivanovAcclimationTemperatureIrradiance2006, @hanDirectQuantificationFour2008], as temperature drops below the activation energies for recombination paths.
 This temperature dependence may interact with acclimatory mechanisms to regulate photosynthetic electron flow, S-State transitions, and energy partitioning [@hunerPhotosyntheticAdaptationMulticellularity2023].
 Measurement temperatures ranged from 0 to 28°C, depending on the taxa \@ref(tab:fluor_meas).

-Increasing the spacing between sequential flashes decreases the repeat rate for excitations, thereby approximating a decrease in continuous irradiance.
+Increasing the spacing between sequential flashes decreases the repeat rate for excitations, thereby approximating the decrease in excitations of PSII under a decrease in continuous irradiance.
 As irradiance decreases, fewer photons are delivered to PSII per s, corresponding to longer spacing between sequential saturating flashes in our measurement protocol (Fig \@ref(fig:rep_osc)).
 Our instrument control limited our minimum flash spacing to 1 s, so cultures were evaluated at flash spacings of 1, 2, 4, 8, and 16 seconds \@ref(tab:fluor_meask).
 The equivalent effective light levels are estimated using the σ~PSII~ determined for each culture as follows:

 \begin{equation}